 \section{Introduction}

-Plasma medicine has become a research field of great interest in recent decades.
+Over the past two decades, plasma medicine has become a research field of great interest.
 Advances in equipment intended for medical applications have been quite significant.
-There are currently products commercially available and, in some cases, certified for medical use by health regulatory agencies in different countries \cite{Duarte_comprehensive_2020, Bekeschus_medical_2021, Adesina_review_2024, Jeong_clinical_2024}.
-Most of the plasma sources employed in medical treatments produce cold atmospheric pressure plasmas (CAPPs).
-The beneficial effects of CAPP treatments are attributed to the reactive oxygen and nitrogen species (RONS) generated within the plasma discharges \cite{Khlyustova_important_2019, Koga-Ito_cold_2024}.
+Currently, in several countries, there are commercially available plasma sources that, in some cases, are also certified for medical use by the local health regulatory agencies \cite{Duarte_comprehensive_2020, Bekeschus_medical_2021, Adesina_review_2024, Jeong_clinical_2024}.
+Most plasma sources employed in medical procedures produce cold atmospheric pressure plasmas (CAPPs).
+The beneficial effects of CAPP treatments are attributed to reactive oxygen and nitrogen species (RONS) generated within the plasma discharges \cite{Khlyustova_important_2019, Koga-Ito_cold_2024}.

-CAPPs can be applied to biological targets through two primary methods.
-One of them is to expose the target to the plasma discharge itself, that is, with the plasma impinging on the target, performing a Direct plasma treatment.
-The other is with the plasma jet not touching the target, performing an Indirect plasma treatment.
-Indirect plasma treatment, in turn, can be done with the effluent being directed to the biological sample or via plasma-activated liquids (PAL).
-The Direct method allows the simultaneous delivery of RONS, UV radiation, and electric fields, which can induce effects like antimicrobial activity, wound healing, blood coagulation, etc \cite{Weltmann_future_2019, Laroussi_cold_2020}.
-Indirect treatments through plasma effluent avoids direct electric field effects but is still able to deliver long-lived RONS to biological samples \cite{Xiao_effects_2016}.
-Plasma-activated liquids, in turn, are able to transfer to the target only those RONS formed by the plasma jet that can be diluted in the treated liquid \cite{Montalbetti_production_2025, Wu_cold_2025}.
+Plasma can interact with biological targets through two primary means \cite{Busco_emerging_2020, Laroussi_cold_2020}.
+One of them is the direct plasma treatment, that is, with the plasma directly impinging on the target surface \cite{Busco_emerging_2020, Laroussi_cold_2020}.
+The other method is the indirect plasma treatment, where the plasma plume itself does not touch the target; however, the plasma-induced reactive species in the jet effluent interact with the surface \cite{Bekeschus_medical_2021, Laroussi_cold_2020}.
+Indirect plasma treatment, in turn, can also be performed using plasma-activated liquids (PAL) \cite{Koga-Ito_cold_2024, Laroussi_cold_2020, woedtke_foundations_2022}.
+The Direct method allows the simultaneous delivery of RONS, ultraviolet (UV) radiation, charged particles, and electric fields, which can induce effects like antimicrobial activity, wound healing, blood coagulation, etc. \cite{Laroussi_cold_2020, Weltmann_future_2019}.
+Indirect treatments through plasma effluent avoid direct electric field and charged particles effects but can still deliver long-lived RONS to biological samples \cite{Xiao_effects_2016}.
+Plasma-activated liquids, in turn, can transfer to the target only those RONS formed by the plasma jet that can be diluted in the treated liquid \cite{Montalbetti_production_2025, Wu_cold_2025}.